darkalchemy/Pu-239/README.md

 9. Remove js from head and relocate to body
 10. Fully responsive and mobile ready

-A permanent site at http://pu-239.pw where you can view the code [master branch] in action, ask questions, etc.

-There is a temporary site at http://dev.pu-239.pw where you can view the code [dev branch] in action, but may be re-installed without notice.

 This is a fork of U-232 V4.

 PHP 7.0+ is required, PHP 7.2 recommended.